Copywriting – Persuasive Format

-The following sequence could be effective (I used CodeWarrior for Windows–you’ll need to imagine your own respective product):
+The following sequence could be effective (these examples use CodeWarrior for Windows–you’ll need to imagine your own respective product):

 - Main Point.
 First, let me explain how this new program will help developers keep their complex projects organized.
 CodeWarrior is exciting because it is graphical project manager that allows you to see all of your projects and subprojects at a glance.

 - Sub-point.
-As you can see on the screen, there is an graphic representation of the main projectd
+As you can see on the screen, there is a graphic representation of the main project

 - Sub-point.
 Extra example.